Qarj/WebImblaze/MANUAL.md

 Note: relative path from the webinject directory.
 **-o** or **--output** : This option is followed by a directory name or a prefix to prepended to the output files.
-This is used to specify the location for writing output files (http.log, results.html, and results.xml).
+This is used to specify the location for writing output files (http.txt, results.html, and results.xml).
 If a directory name is supplied (use either an absolute or relative path and make sure to add the trailing slash), all output files are written to this directory.
 If the trailing slash is ommitted, it is assumed to a prefix and this will be prepended to the output files.
 You may also use a combination